 I flew with Aeroflot airline, a Russian airline which meant I had a stopover in Moscow.
 The flight journey from London to Moscow itself was not to bad, but the food was below average.
 If you are thinking of flying with Aeroflot in the future Char has done a great job summarising my thoughts with her London to Tokyo (via Moscow) flight review.

 Travel smart Tip: Always pack your snacks or food before entering the plane just in case the food onboard sucks.
 If you are trying to stay hydrated, bring an empty bottle of water with you through security.
-It’s important to note the limit for liquids items for carry-ons is 100ml.
+It’s important to note the limit for liquid items for carry-ons is 100ml.
 I recommend bringing an empty eco-friendly refillable water bottle instead of a plastic bottle, as most major airports do have drinking water fountains which you can use to refill your water bottle.

 The struggle to get through airport customs while trying not to miss my connecting flight was real.
 There was a lot of disorder and I was just trying my best to keep my distance from everyone.
-I eventually got on board the plane and was greeted with flight attendants wearing face masks.
+I eventually got on board the plane and was greeted by flight attendants wearing face masks.
 This

 was/is the new normal and before I sat down at my designated seat, I channelled my inner Naomi Campbell and wiped my entire seat, including the table surfaces, armrest and seatbelt buckle.
-Thankfully the two Russian sisters sitting next to me did the same and we bonded over flight cleaning hacks.
+Thankfully the two Russian sisters sitting next to me did the same and we bonded over flight-cleaning hacks.

 We laughed and conversed for hours about many topics and since our flight was over 10 hours, the conversions made the flight journey feel less painfully long.
-They gifted me with steam warming eye masks and viral infection tablets that their parents (who were doctors) gave them as a precaution for Covid-19.
+They gifted me with steam-warming eye masks and viral infection tablets that their parents (who were doctors) gave them as a precaution for Covid-19.
 Don’t worry, I didn’t take the tablets but I did end up purchasing boxes of eye masks in Tokyo.
 They are amazing!

 What Was It Like Travelling During The Pandemic?

 Contrary to what the western media portrayed (at the time), Japan took drastic measures to try to contain the virus.
 I really and truly felt safer in Tokyo than in the UK.
-Many public events were cancelled, almost all museums and tourist attractions were temporarily closed when I arrived.
+Many public events were cancelled, and almost all museums and tourist attractions were temporarily closed when I arrived.
 I found out Tokyo Disneyland closed on the day I arrived and that’s when I knew this was more serious than I thought!

 To be honest, this made it a lot easier to avoid large crowds and I would try my best to avoid rush hour.
-I obsessively washed my hands before I departed each train station and I carried hand sanitiser with me everywhere.
-During my hotel stay, bottles of hand sanitizer were stationed at various public meeting points of the hotel.
+I obsessively washed my hands before I departed each train station and carried hand sanitiser everywhere.
+During my hotel stay, bottles of hand sanitiser were stationed at various public meeting points of the hotel.
 All staff wore face masks and gloves as precautions.
 Many locals wore face masks in public and understood the meaning of personal space, thankfully.
 I have always made it a habit to wipe down my phone every day but during this trip, I did so more frequently than usual.
-At restaurants, it was custom for staff to wear masks and provide customers with hand wipes.
+At restaurants, it was customary for staff to wear masks and provide customers with hand wipes.

 I learnt so much about myself doing this trip.
-The language barrier forced me to trust strangers, heightened my senses, kept me on my toes to explore, hear and smell unfamiliar sounds and scents.
-I loved that Japan is quite a homogeneous society, sill keeping to its traditions and culture in contrast to western Europe.
+The language barrier forced me to trust strangers, heightened my senses, and kept me on my toes to explore, hear and smell unfamiliar sounds and scents.
+I loved that Japan is quite a homogeneous society, still keeping to its traditions and culture in contrast to western Europe.
 I lost sight of the familiar comforts of home and embraced my surroundings.

-There’s this phrase ‘African timing’ and according to the urban dictionary it means when one says they will arrive at a certain time, but arrive much later.
+There’s this phrase ‘African timing’ and according to the urban dictionary, it means when one says they will arrive at a certain time, but arrive much later.
 I have a confession to make…..I’m one of those people who do African timing a lot but when I was in Japan, I was committed to always being on time for everything.
 I learnt very quickly that when it comes to time, Japanese people do not come to play.
 It is customary for Japanese people to be punctual.
-The tour guides would arrive at least 20 minutes early, the trains, buses and activities were always on schedule.
+The tour guides would arrive at least 20 minutes early, and the trains, buses and activities were always on schedule.

 I immersed myself in culinary experiences and took myself on a street food tour around Nakamise Dori, Ameya Yokocho, and the young pop culture city, Harajuku.
 I spent an early afternoon baking and cooking with a Japanese nutritionist.
 Also, I loved the fact that this experience was in her home as it felt homely and comfortable.
 Besides, it was refreshing to see the interiors of a modern Japanese home.
 We made shokupan bread (Japanese milk bread) and a traditional Japanese lunch featuring miso soup, Tamagoyaki (egg rolls) and onigiri (rice balls).

 The tech I witnessed in Tokyo was on another level!
 Right from the cleaning robots in the airport to the bidet toilets in my hotel room, I was truly impressed.
 I strolled into a local restaurant and ordered fried rice and wontons through a vending machine.
-This was also the first time where I used google translator to communicate with the restaurant owner.
+This was also the first time where I used Google Translate to communicate with the restaurant owner.
 If I didn’t go to Tokyo, I wouldn’t have experienced the delicious food, have interesting conversations with locals and expose myself to another culture.

 For the most part, life almost seemed ‘normal’ in Tokyo, considering a lot of tourist attractions were closed.
 Restaurants were still thriving and locals were still socialising in restaurants and Izakayas (casual drinking establishments like pubs).